Sivakesava1202/demo/README.md

  from anantapur

  some new updates
-adding into the new branch
+adding into the new bran
+this is very bad branch